Sanctuary Silicon Valley

 Who made this website?

 My name is Jen Mazzon, and I live in Menlo Park.
-My neighbors got a group together to brainstorm how we can embrace inclusion in our community, and we think that making Menlo Park a sanctuary city will be a step in the right direction.
-But why stop there?
-Let's make all of Silicon Valley a place where immigrants won't be afraid to get help from the police, take their kids to school, and fully participate in our communities.
+My neighbors got a group together to brainstorm how we can embrace inclusion in our community, and we thought that making Menlo Park a sanctuary city will be a step in the right direction.
+We successfully worked with our community to get a "Safe City" ordinance passed in Menlo Park.
+Now thanks to SB54, all of California is a place where immigrants won't be afraid to get help from the police, take their kids to school, and fully participate in our communities.

 Sanctuary City Talking Points